goldstack/goldstack/workspaces/docs/docs/goldstack/configuration/terraform.md

 ### Upgrading Terraform Version

 Terraform frequently releases new versions of their tooling.
+Goldstack provides tooling to support different versions of Terraform for different modules and for upgrading Terraform.

+⚠️ Note that upgrading Terraform is often a difficult process and although Goldstack provides some tools to make this process easier, expect that a number of manual steps and fixes will be required.

+First note that Goldstack allows defining the version of Terraform that is to be used for executing infrastructure commands in two ways:

-Thus Goldstack provides a convenient way to upgrade to new Terraform versions.
-Projects may contain a file `infra/tfConfig.json` such as the following:
+1. Centrally for a package using a file `infra/tfConfig.json` such as the following:

 ```json
 {